-E1.9.5 Parking spaces for people with a disability
+E1.9.5 E1.7.3 Parking spaces for people with a disability

-- Accessible parking spaces must be provided at a rate in accordance with Part D3.5 of the Building Code of Australia. - Council may require additional parking spaces for people with disabilities above the rates stated in Part D3.5 of the Building Code of Australia as a condition of consent.
+- Vehicular Accessible parking spaces must be provided at a rate in accordance with Australian Standard AS 2890.6 Off-street parking for people with disabilities Part D3.5 of the Building Code of Australia. - Council may require additional parking spaces for people with a disability disabilities above the Australian Standard, and imposed rates stated in Part D3.5 of the Building Code of Australia as a condition of consent.